ibm-cloud-docs/hpc-ibm-spectrumlsf/setting-up-multi-cluster-job-forwarding.md

     ```
     $ sudo ip link set mtu 1500 dev eth0
     $ sudo ip route add {management host candidate/management host IP} dev eth0 mtu 9000
     ```
     {: codeblock}

 2. The following is an example of the `/etc/hosts` file for the cloud cluster.
-You need to make sure that the host names for the LSF management hosts are DNS-resolveable.
+You need to make sure that the hostnames for the LSF management hosts are DNS-resolveable.

     ```
     ...